abstxn/dockerize-example/README.md

 3. Backend database instance

 The `docker-compose.yaml` file, used by the `docker compose` command, defines how the containers should be set up, and how they can communicate with one another.

+## Example Project Breakdown

+This application has 3 simple components.
+The server, client, and database.

+The application does 1 simple thing.
+It displays a stored counter variable in the database to the client, who can increment it.